 This mineral is found naturally in many foods.
 It’s most common in table salt.

-Try these simple tips to cut the sodium in your diet:
+Take these simple steps to cut the sodium in your diet:

 - Avoid table salt and high-sodium seasonings (soy sauce, sea salt, garlic salt, etc.).